intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 The sender needs to agree to sending the information.
-Any passing of information or request for an action needs to be explicit, and use protocol mechanisms that are designed for the purpose.
+Any passing of information or request for an action needs to be explicit, and use signalling mechanisms that are designed for the purpose.
 Merely sending a particular kind of packet to a destination should not be interpreted as an implicit agreement.